smolinde/nfc-tutorial/README.md

 Let us start with some important physical requirements.
 Here is a list of hardware that we will use in this tutorial:
  * A Raspberry Pi Zero 2W with case and GPIO pins soldered
  * A case for your Raspberry Pi
- * A smartphone of your choice with mobile internet access
+ * An iPhone with mobile internet access and NFC capability (iPhone 6 and newer)
  * A computer/laptop of your choice
  * A 32GB nano SD card with suitable adapter for your computer
  * A power adapter with micro-USB (male)